DioxusLabs/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/DioxusLabs/dioxus/master/notes/header.svg" alt="Dioxus" />

-Dioxus Labs is a small team of open source enthusiasts on a mission to radically streamline app development.
+Dioxus Labs is a small team of open source enthusiasts on a mission to radically simplify app development.

-Our goal is simplify the experience of building apps.
 We want to support developers every step of the way: from designing UIs to deploying backend services.

 In short, Dioxus is fullstack, crossplatform, lightning fast, and fully typed.

 To date, we've built: